nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 # React Component State and Props

 In this chapter, you are going to make your application dynamic.
 In React, data can be passed to components.
-This is similar to passing arguments to functions, but different.
+This is similar to passing arguments to functions, yet different.

 ## State in React Applications